Will Benson Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Braves pitching staff ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Braves pitching staff ranks 24th in the league.

-- The Braves have a 3.73 team ERA that ranks seventh across all MLB pitching staffs.
+- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.92).

-- The Braves surrender the eighth-fewest home runs in baseball (nine total, 0.8 per game).
+- The Braves allow the ninth-fewest home runs in baseball (10 total, 0.8 per game).

-- Wright will start for the Braves, his first of the season.
+- Strider (1-0) pitches for the Braves to make his third start this season.

-- The 27-year-old right-hander started and threw six scoreless innings when he last appeared Wednesday, Oct.
-12 against the Philadelphia Phillies.
+- His last time out was in relief on Tuesday when the righty tossed 2/3 innings against the Cincinnati Reds while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.